UpstreamData/pyasic/docs/index.md

 <br>

 ## Creating miners based on IP
-If you already know the IP address of your miner or miners, you can use the `MinerFactory` to communicate and identify the miners.
+If you already know the IP address of your miner or miners, you can use the [`MinerFactory`][pyasic.miners.miner_factory.MinerFactory] to communicate and identify the miners.
-The function `MinerFactory().get_miner()` will return any miner it found at the IP address specified, or an `UnknownMiner` if it cannot identify the miner.
+The function [`MinerFactory().get_miner()`][pyasic.miners.miner_factory.MinerFactory.get_miner] will return any miner it found at the IP address specified, or an `UnknownMiner` if it cannot identify the miner.
 ```python
 import asyncio  # asyncio for handling the async part
 from pyasic.miners.miner_factory import MinerFactory  # miner factory handles miners creation